angelodipaolo/ReactNativeBrews/README.md

 - [`/src/http/BrewClient`](/src/http/BrewClient.js) - HTTP client for fetching and inserting brew data with brew API server.

+### JavaScript Classes

+[JavaScript classes](https://facebook.github.io/react/docs/reusable-components.html#es6-classes), introduced in ECMAScript 6, are used in this project to define React component classes.

 ### Viewing Brews

 The entry point of the app kicks off in the `ReactNativeBrewsApp` component.
 This component declares a navigator object with its initial route set to load the `BrewIndexView` component.